Perovskite Solar Cells: Perovskite Materials and Transport Layers

 - Sublimed or Unsublimed

-It has also been demonstrated that dopant-free PTAA can been used in inverted devices along with PCBM as an ETL, and these devices also demonstrate reasonably good performance16.
+It has also been demonstrated that dopant-free PTAA can been used in inverted devices along with PCBM as an ETL, and these devices also show good performance16.

 Poly(3,4-ethylenedioxythiophene) polystyrene sulfonate (PEDOT:PSS) has often been used in inverted perovskite solar cell devices and was used in the first solid PSC device, achieving efficiencies of 3.8%17.